Best Known For

-During the mid 90s, Laurie branched out into films, music and writing.
+During the mid-1990s, Laurie branched out into films, music and writing.
 He appeared alongside friend and former girlfriend, Emma Thompson, in the film version of Jane Austen's Sense and Sensibility (1995).
-He also began a voice-acting career for children's films including The Snow Queen's Revenge (1995) and The Ugly Duckling (1997).
-In 1996, he played a clumsy villain in the Disney hit, 101 Dalmatians, and published his first novel, The Paper Soldier, which received critical acclaim.
+He also began a voice-acting career for children's films such as The Snow Queen's Revenge (1995) and The Ugly Duckling (1997).
+In 1996, he played a clumsy villain in the Disney hit, 101 Dalmatians.
 In 1997, Laurie appeared in the film The Borrowers and the Spice Girls vehicle, Spice World.
-The following year, Laurie presented audiences with another novel, The Gun Seller, and performed a small role in the blockbuster film, The Man in the Iron Mask.
+The following year, Laurie presented audiences with his novel, The Gun Seller, and performed a small role in the blockbuster film The Man in the Iron Mask.

 profile name: Hugh Laurie profile occupation: